Three-dimensional modeling of minority-carrier lateral diffusion length including random alloy fluctuations in (In,Ga)N and (Al,Ga)N single quantum wells: Methodology

 There is some uncertainty about the minority carrier mobilities, as very few measurements exist: Sohi\cite{sohi2018alloy} reported 180 cm$^{2}$/Vs for majority electrons in HEMTs, while Solowan\cite{solowan2013direct} deduced a mobility of 10 cm$^{2}$/Vs, which we interpret as the hole mobility, in undoped MQW samples from diffusion length measurements using Einstein's relation.
 We therefore use conservative values of 30 and 5 cm$^{2}$/Vs for the minority electron and hole mobilities, respectively.
 The use of mobilities significantly lower than those for pure GaN is of course due, at least in part, to alloy disorder effects, for which there is as yet no detailed theory.
 We shall see below that the diffusion length varies approximately as the square root of the mobility, as expected from the simple model of the usual diffusion equation and Einstein's relation.
+For Eq. (\ref{poisson1}) in Poisson solver, the fixed boundary condition is used on the top and bottom, which is biased at 0V.
+For the Eq. (\ref{poisson3}), since this is based on FEM, the Neumann boundary condition was applied where $\frac{du}{dr}=0$ along surface normal direction.
+For drift-diffusion equation, we also set the same fixed boundary condition on top and bottom contact, where E$_{fn}$ and E$_{fp}$ are zero at the boundary.

 Equations (\ref{poisson2}) and (\ref{poisson3}) are the Hamiltonians of the Schr\"odinger equations and the LL theory, and are applied to solve the effective quantum potential.
 The landscape functions u$_{e,h}(\vec{r})$ for electrons and holes are the solutions of Eq. (\ref{poisson3}), and 1/u$_{e,h}$ gives the effective potential incorporating the localization properties of the Schr\"odinger equation.\cite{filoche2017localization} After obtaining 1/u$_{e}$ and 1/u$_{h}$ for electrons and holes, respectively, these form the input potential for the 3D-DDCC solver, replacing the original terms E$_{c}$ and E$_{v}$.
 This enables us to account for the quantum confinement effects caused by the fluctuating potential in the random alloy system.
 The detailed formalism and method can be found in Refs.~\onlinecite{filoche2017localization,piccardo2017localization,li2017localization}.
+The effective mass, permittivity, polar charge, and bandgap are calculated for the local In or Al composition, using linear interpolation where parameters are listed in Table \ref{table3}.